ethereum/fv-blog/_posts/2020-11-12-symbolic-execution-with-ds-test.md

         // no change for self-transfer
         uint delta = dst == address(this) ?
 0 : amt;

-        // balance of this has been reduced by `delta` assertEq(sub(preBalThis, token.balanceOf(address(this))), delta);
+        // balance of `this` has been reduced by `delta` assertEq(sub(preBalThis, delta), bal.balanceOf(address(this)));

-        // balance of dst has been increased by `delta` assertEq(sub(token.balanceOf(dst), preBalDst), delta);
+        // balance of `dst` has been increased by `delta` assertEq(add(preBalDst, delta), bal.balanceOf(dst);
     }
 }
 ```

-We can execute this test by running `dapp test --rpc-url <URL>`, and we see that a counter example
-is found: the balancer token reverts for transfers to the zero address.
+Lets run this test as the [balancer DAO](https://etherscan.io/token/0xba100000625a3754423978a60c9317c58a424e3d?a=0xb618f903ad1d00d6f7b92f5b0954dcdc056fc533) to make sure that we have plenty of `BAL`:

 ```
+$ DAPP_TEST_ADDRESS=0xb618f903ad1d00d6f7b92f5b0954dcdc056fc533 dapp test --rpc-url <URL>
 [FAIL] prove_transfer(address,uint256)

 Failure: prove_transfer(address,uint256)

   Counter Example:

-    result:   Revert
+    result:   Revert("ERC20: transfer to the zero address")
     calldata: prove_transfer(0x0000000000000000000000000000000000000000, 0)
 ```

+We have uncovered another edge case!
+The balancer token disallows transfers to the zero address.

+It is also worth noting that symbolic execution against rpc state can be significantly more
+performant than fuzzing via rpc.

 ## Interactive Exploration